gb160/gb160.github.io/info_purchasing.md

 Paypal Note: If you select 'Paying for goods or services' a fee to paypal will be charged, in which case the price is £17 (UK/GBR), you can avoid this extra fee by selecting 'Friends and Family'

-If none of this is a problem then purchase by choosing your preferred payment method below.
+If none of this is a problem then purchase by choosing your preferred payment method at the bottom of this page.

-{% include button_paypal.html %}{% include button_crypto.html %}
+**All Payment options are completely secure, all Credit/Debit card purchases are handled directly by Paypal, all crypto purchases are handled directly by Coinbase**

-For all payment options, when your payment is complete please send an email using the button below so i can get you up and running as quickly as possible...Notifications (especially Paypal) are often slow.
+When your payment is complete please send an email using the button below so i can get you up and running as quickly as possible...Notifications (especially Paypal) are often slow.

 {% include button_email.html %}

-**Note: If you email me and get no reply, please check your spam/junk folder.
-I respond to every email.**
-**Also please note that many Russian email domains (mail.ru etc) block emails from ProtonMail, so if your email address end with '.ru' please use a different one.
-Gmail/Hotmail/iCloud etc all work fine.**
+**You will receive your login and installation instruction via the email address you provide** **If you complete your purchase and get no reply, please check your spam/junk folder** **Also please note that many Russian email domains (mail.ru etc) block emails from ProtonMail, so if your email address end with '.ru' please use a different one.
+Gmail/Hotmail/iCloud etc all work fine**

-# Contact and Support
+### Contact and Support

 If any issues or questions arise, then feel free to contact support: